 The 2016 update allows for private companies who choose to use the four GAAP alternatives adopted in 2014 to do so at any time.
 It addressed concerns that requiring private entities to adopt the rules on a fixed timeline would be prohibitively expensive.

 Are you considering adopting GAAP standards for your company?
-Cook Martin Poulson's Financial statement services are tailored to get your small business on track with accounting standards.
+CMP's Financial statement services are tailored to get your small business on track with accounting standards.